Skip to main content

 SMB 10.129.234.63 445 DC SYSVOL Logon server share

 The Public share is accessible in read mode.
-Let’s use NetExec’s spider_plus module to automatically download files:
+NetExec’s spider_plus module can automatically download its contents:

 elliot@exegol:~$ nxc smb phantom.vl -u 'Guest' -p '' --shares -M spider_plus -o DOWNLOAD_FLAG=True